kryptokrona/kryptokrona-docs/docs/guides/mining/NinjaRig-Guide.md

 ## Downloading and Installing for OS X

-Needs to be compiled; instructions are not present as of now, though
+Needs to be compiled.
+There are currently no compilation instructions available

 ## NinjaRig Setup and Configuration